 The data files and sample streams are installed in the Demos folder under the product installation directory.
-For more information, see "Demos Folder."
+For more information, see "Demos Folder" on page 4.

 Database modeling examples.
 See the examples in the IBM SPSS Modeler In-Database Mining Guide.